 so that the orbital equation can be recast as

-where $ u =M /r $, $b=L/E $, and $\bar b = M/b $ is a dimensionless inverse impact parameter.
+where $ u =M /r $, $b=L/E $, and $\bar b = M/b $ is the dimensionless inverse impact parameter.
 The critical radius, $ u_c =M/r_c $, can be found by solving $ h '(u) = 0 $.
 We then substitute the value of $u_c$ into Eq.(\ref{Eq:orbiteq}) and solve $h(u_c)=0$ to find the possible values of $b_c$ corresponding to a non-deflected geodesic.
 Applying this procedure we end up with the following critical value:

-where $q^2=Q^2/(2M^2)$ represents a dimensionless charge.
-A photon will be scattered off for $b> b_c$, otherwise it will be absorbed by the black hole [see Fig. (\ref{fig:36})].
+where $q^2=Q^2/(2M^2)$ represents the charge-to-mass ratio.A photon will be scattered off for $b> b_c$ otherwise, it will be absorbed by the black hole [see Fig. (\ref{fig:36})].

-In fact, the critical impact parameter can be obtained by taking into account a physical situation where the photon coming from the infinity is trapped in an \textbf{unstable} circular orbit with radius $r_c$ around the black hole; this case is achieved if the following conditions are met (\ref{gr}):1-$E^2/L^2=f_c/(g_{c}r^2_c)$ , 2-$2f_cg'_{c}=r_c g_{c} f'_{c}$, and 3-$2f_c<r^2_c (f''_c/g''_c)$.
-Consequently, the photon which is scattered by the compact object and goes back to infinity has an angle of deflection\cite{huang2020scattering} given by
+In fact, the critical impact parameter can be obtained by taking into account a physical situation where the photon coming from the infinity is trapped in an unstable circular orbit with radius $r_c$ around the black hole; this case is achieved if the following conditions are met (\ref{gr}):1-$E^2/L^2=f_c/(g_{c}r^2_c)$ , 2-$2f_cg'_{c}=r_c g_{c} f'_{c}$, and 3-$2f_c<r^2_c (f''_c/g''_c)$.
+Consequently, the photon, which is scattered by the compact object and goes back to infinity, has an angle of deflection\cite{huang2020scattering} given by

-It is possible to solve the above expression analytically for $ \Theta(b) $ in the weak-field limit ($ b \gg M $):
+It is possible to solve the above expression analytically for $ \theta(b) $ in the weak-field limit ($ b \gg M $),

 where $\wp{(q)}=(3\pi/4)(5-4q^2-\frac{4}{3}q^4)$.
-For $q=0$, we recover the well-known Einstein formula for the deflection of light, $\Theta\approx 4M/b$ \cite{book0}, at the leading order within the weak-field approximation.
-However, this expression is different from the one obtained in the case of Reissner--Nordstr\"om black hole \cite{crispino2009scattering}, where $\wp{(q)}$ becomes a quadratic polynomial at order $(M/b)^2$.
+For $q=0$, we recover the well-known Einstein formula for the deflection of light, $\theta\approx 4M/b$ \cite{book0}, at the leading order within the weak-field approximation.
+However, this expression is different from the one obtained for the Reissner--Nordstr\"om black hole \cite{crispino2009scattering}; where $\wp{(q)}$ becomes a quadratic polynomial at order $(M/b)^2$.